 “What?”
 Gorilla guy stared in disgust.
-“Nobody knows?”
+“Nobody knows?
+Bullshit!"

 Gorilla guy yanked his knife out of the pulpit.
 Dusted it off.
 “Screw you old man.
 We were attacked.
 That’s what happened and people like you did nothing so we ended up like this.”

-Gorilla guy then jumped off of the steps, leaned his face in close.
-His breath smelled of rotting teeth, booze and tobacco.
+Gorilla guy jumped down from the steps, leaned his face in close to Gavin's.
+His breath smelled of rotting teeth, booze and sickly sweet tobacco.
 “I ought to cut you up and leave you out in that street and watch what happens…” He drew back.
+Knife poised.

 The slice across the forehead was unexpected.
 Immediately Gavin began to bleed profusely, momentarily blinding him.
 He blinked it away.
 Hoped it would stop.